therealizzi/earworm/README.md

 <strong>Background:</strong> This project was assigned to our team on a quick turn-around deadline (2 weeks).
 We were a newly formed team that did not have any prior experience working together.
 We were tasked with creating a user-input-based application, but we were given total freedom in terms of direction and purpose.

-The assignment required we met the following specifications:
+The assignment required that we meet the following specifications:

 - Must use at least two APIs
 - Must use AJAX to pull data